Beauty by Robin McKinley (1978) Rose Daughter by Robin McKinley (1997)

 In anticipation of the new live-action version of Beauty and the Beast, I thought I’d read both of Robin McKinley’s retellings and compare them.
 Judging by book reviews, I think it’s fair to say that Beauty is the more popular of the two, but I shall have to make my own mind up…

 It’s hard to believe that Beauty was first published nearly forty years ago.
 I’m sure the categories of YA fiction or Fairy Tale Retellings didn't exist then, so Robin Mckinley was something of a pioneer in what are popular genres today.

 The story most of us think of when we think of Beauty and the Beast is that which has devolved from the 18th-century French versions.
-Beauty follows most of the classic tale in its retelling of the wealthy merchant father who suffers a disastrous business failure, throwing the family into poverty; the father losing his way on a long journey, and finding shelter in a magical castle where he’s confronted by a terrifying beast who demands his youngest daughter in return for his own life; the voluntary self-sacrifice of the youngest daughter in going to the enchanted castle; the motif of the forbidden and magical rose; the beast's daily request that Beauty marries him and her daily denial.
+Beauty follows most of the classic tale in its retelling of the wealthy merchant father who suffers a disastrous business failure, throwing the family into poverty; the father then losing his way on a long journey, and finding shelter in a magical castle where he’s confronted by a terrifying beast who demands his youngest daughter in return for his own life, and the voluntary self-sacrifice of the youngest daughter in going to the enchanted castle.
+Also present are the motifs of the forbidden and magical rose, and the beast's daily request that Beauty marries him, and her daily refusal.

 I love Mckinley’s immersive style of writing; she creates settings full of sensory details, so that as a reader I quickly ‘see’ the story vividly.
 The secondary characters of Beauty’s family are not so developed in Beauty as they are in Rose Daughter, but we are drawn very closely into the character of the eponymous heroine by her first person narrative – and a very enjoyable character she is too – kind, clever, brave.